whitneyburton/portfolios/students/alon_waisman/20150814-alon_waisman-m1.markdown

 ##### 6. Code Sanitation

+* Score: 4

+* Zero complaints
-The output from rake sanitation:all shows…
+* The output from rake sanitation:all shows…

-4: Zero complaints

 Feedback from Matt: